Find a Qualified Attorney Near You

 Voting ID Rules

 New Yorkers do not have to show identification to vote.
-But they do to register as a voter.
+But they do need to register as a voter.
 People who fail to show identification during registration should show their ID at the polling place when they vote for the first time.

 Housing Ordinances and Immigration